dani-brennan/project-3/README.md

     </tr>
     <tr>
       <td>Cards</td>
-      <td>Prints as excpected, no duplicates and they are randomised each time.</td>
+      <td>Prints as expected, no duplicates and they are randomised each time.</td>
       <td>Pass</td>
     </tr>
     <tr>